awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-fgw.md

 # Performing Tasks on the VM Local Console \(File Gateway\)<a name="manage-on-premises-fgw"></a>

 For a file gateway deployed on\-premises, you can perform the following maintenance tasks using the VM host's local console\.
-These tasks are common to VMware and Microsoft Hyper\-V hypervisors\.
+These tasks are common to VMware, Microsoft Hyper\-V, and Linux Kernel\-based Virtual Machine \(KVM\) hypervisors\.

 **Topics**
 + [Logging In to the File Gateway Local Console](#LocalConsole-login-fgw)